dillonwu-97/algorithms-visualizer/README.md

 # Algorithms Visualizer

 This is a website project that allows the user to visualize a motley of various algorithms.
+The website can be found here: https://dillonwu-97.github.io/algorithms-visualizer

 ## General
 1. Create a homepage for the visualizer -> a component that brings the user to the various parts of the website